dotnet/docs-maui/docs/platform-integration/device/vibrate.md

 # [iOS\macOS](#tab/ios)

-No additional setup required.
+No setup is required.

 # [Windows](#tab/windows)

-No additional setup required.
+No setup is required.

 -----